 Armadillo Central worked in publishing for a number of years, alongside the arts business, and now focuses on writing, editing and promotion.
 As well as our own blog and online presence we mastermind and collaborate on several others applying our PR, social media and marketing skills to create intelligent and dynamic content for maximum exposure across all platforms.

-We also undertake other copywriting projects including feature writing, preparing brand and individual profiles and other promotional documents.
+We also undertake copywriting projects including feature writing, preparing brand and individual profiles, social media posts and other promotional documents.